axelvaindal/CSSUtils/README.md

 `<p class="line-h-20p">Line height is 20px.</p>`

-Text decoration classes are provided as the class name is the decoration you want to apply.
+Text decoration classes are provided such as the class name is the decoration you want to apply.
 The same goes for text transformation, font style weight & variant, wrap & white spaces.

 `<p class="underline capitalize bold"> This text is underlined, capitalized and bold.</p>`